rOpenGov/iotables/data-raw/rOpenGov_intro.md

 [Eurostat](https://ec.europa.eu/eurostat) data warehouse.
-The reason for releasing a new package is that working with SIOTs requires plenty of meticulous data wrangling based on various *metadata* sources, apart from actually accessing the *data* itself.
+The reason for releasing a new package is that working with SIOTs requires plenty of meticulous data wrangling based on various *metadata* sources, apart from only accessing the *data* itself.
 When working with matrix equations, the bar is higher than with tidy data.
 Not only your rows and columns must match, but their ordering must strictly conform the quadrants of the a matrix system, including the connecting trade or tax